orbitalquark/textadept/doc/09_Themes.md

 # Themes

-Textadept's look and feel is customized with themes.
-The themes that come with Textadept are "light", "dark", and "term".
-By default the "light" theme is used for the GUI version and "term" for the terminal version.
+Themes customize Textadept's look and feel.
+The editor's built-in themes are "light", "dark", and "term".
+The GUI version uses "light" as its default and the terminal version uses "term".

 <span style="display: block; clear: right;"></span>